basephp/framework/README.md

 There are a lot of PHP frameworks to choose from and most are personal preference.
 We're not going state that BasePHP is the best choice for your project.
 But, If you like **fast responses** and a component driven back-end with unbias design patterns; then BasePHP might be the answer.

-To use BasePHP for your next project – download the [Example Application](https://github.com/basephp/basephp).

 ## Installation: